-“You cannot imagine the complexity involved in making a building come to life,” said Crawford.
-“You’ve got all the engineers, designers, plumbers, electricians, they’ve all got their own data formats.
+“It’s hard to get your head around the complexity involved in making a building come to life,” said Crawford.
+“You have many different specialisms across engineering and design each with their own data formats.
 But with BIM, it is like having Lego for buildings.
-It is to a level of detail where they specify what type of light bulbs, what the material is, and what the size of the columns are.
-It is everything that the construction, planning and engineering teams use to put the building together.
+To a level of detail where even the type of light bulbs, door handle materials can be specified – potentially everything that the construction, planning and engineering teams use to put the building together.
 It is insanely complex, but BIM gives you a road map for getting there easier.
 All parties can comprehend it.”

 Digital city model

 Singapore’s geospatial industry and urban planning departments are responsible for deciding what the city will look like in 20-30 years’ time.
 Having more data, such as BIM, enables them to plan and design areas with specific groups in mind, such as the young, the elderly, and community groups.
-Construction can take two or three years, so if urban planners can access information at the earliest stages, before a new high-rise building is built, it affords time to make changes and plan the outdoors environment around it.
+Construction can take two or three years, so if urban planners can access information at the earliest stages, preferably before new buildings are built, it affords time to make changes that impact both the building and the outdoors environment.

-James Crawford: “Both the urban planning and geospatial teams have access to new information that they didn’t have access to before.
+James said: “Both the urban planning and geospatial teams have access to new information that they didn’t have access to before.
 They can now improve the depth of analysis they can do, by extracting the information they need from BIM models.
-For example, if you are going to introduce a new type of sensor technology, where are the locations that will maximize your available budget or resources to achieve the best result?
-How do you figure out where those places are?
-You need a digital model of a city to do those types of analysis.”
+For example, if you want to optimise pathways and mobility access between the indoors and outdoors, are the current building plans achieve this result?
+How do you figure out what and where changes are required?
+You need connected digital models to do those types of analysis.”

 He added that Ordnance Survey had made important steps towards helping Singapore’s construction and geospatial industries, by encouraging the use of Open Geospatial Consortium’s City GML data standard.
 This was having a galvanizing effect on getting both sectors to collaborate.

-James Crawford: “We have been busy building trust and relationships between the construction and geospatial industries.
-The construction industry knows what is going to be built, so the geospatial industry can think about planning.
-And the geospatial planners, who knows how the geography of the area is going to look like in the future, they have some requirements that can influence what gets built in the first place.
+James said: “Building trust and relationships between the construction and geospatial industries is paramount.
+The construction industry knows what is going to be built.
+The geospatial industry knows about location and context.
+Consequently, geospatial planners, who plan what the geography of urban areas is going to look like in the future, they have some requirements that can influence what gets built in the first place.
 There is kind of an iterative circle.”